 We would like to share with you a secluded hidden gem, an outdoor garden located in the heart of Santa Fe.

-At the end of a painting day, we will treat you to appetizers and drinks in this peaceful desert oasis garden, surrounded with works of art.
+One day, at the end of the painting session, we will treat you to appetizers and drinks in this peaceful desert oasis garden, surrounded with works of art.

 It is time to finish up some of the paintings started this week.
 The sketching workshop will end with a little “Show and Tell”.

 We will then treat you for the farewell dinner before saying goodbye.